-How to access the Standard Video Compression Settings Dialog Box
+How to access the Standard Video Compression Settings Dialog Box from the Export Movie dialog

 - 2. Set Movie Format to QuickTime Movie (.mov). - 3.
 Click on the Movie Settings button. - 4.
 In the Movie Setting dialog box that opens, click Settings in the Video section.